jayprox12/webdriverIO_Android/README.md

 Before we begin, you will need to have the following installed: Node.js, Java JDK, Appium Inspector, Android Studio.

+The app being tested in the Paramount+ app.
+This is on-going and more tests will be added.
+The apk can be found here, and will need to be downloaded: https://drive.google.com/file/d/1tm7bNLAJMSzjWltebp_dI_2tO4iL4wZ3/view?usp=sharing

 ## Installations